aditya800/AWSML/README.md

 This guide not only provides a direct library of routines for various AWS services but also expands the functions of the ML stack which cannot be directly implemented such as AWS Comprehend (NLP).

-Before using any of the functions, make sure that you have an AWS account (usage would be free unless you exceed some 50k requests a day).
-Create a cognito identity pool and CLI
+It is assumed that you have created an AWS account and also created the cognito identity pool and CLI to configure AWS for your iOS application

 1. Input Image and get back a list of objects/items/things in that picture / Use AWS for image recognition in Swift